markronquillo/notes/articles/fullstack-redux-tutorial/notes.md

 - A client sends an action to the server.
 - The server hands the action to the Redux Store
-- The Store calls the reducer adn the reducer executes the logic related to the action
+- The Store calls the reducer and the reducer executes the logic related to the action.
 - The Store updates its state based on the return value of the reducer.
 - The Store executes the listener function subscribed by the server.
 - The server emits a 'state' event
 - All connected clients - including the one that initiated the original action - receive the new state.

+## The Client Application

+A pure component receives all its data as props, like a function receives all its data as arguments.
+It should have no side effects, including reading data from anywhere else, initiating network requests etc.

+A pure component generally has no internal state, What it renders is fully driven by its input props.
+Rendering the same pure component twice with the smae props should result in the same UI.
+There's no hidden state inside the component that would cause the UI to differe between the two renders.